bsejawal/how-to/mac.md

 - brew install --cask flycut
 ##### Configuration
-- Open "System Setting" in Mac -> Privacy & Security -> Accessibility -> enable "Flycut" (You may have to enter admin access)
+- Open "System Setting" in Mac -> Privacy & Security -> Accessibility -> enable "Flycut" (You may have to have admin access)
 - Open Flycut -> Preferences
   - Check Sticky Bezel
   - Check Launch Flycut on login